chasdabigone/Custody-Free-Quipuswap-Wrapper/docs/quipuswap_maker_ceiling.md

 **USE THIS CONTRACT WITH CAUTION!
 THERE IS RISK WHEN SWAPPING TOKENS.
 IT IS UP TO THE USERS TO MANAGE THE RISK APPROPRIATELY.
 THIS CONTRACT DOES NOT ELIMINATE RISK, IT ONLY PROVIDES TOOLS FOR MANAGING RISK**

-* **This MakerContract acts as a market maker providing single-sided liquidity to the kUSD/XTZ Quipuswap pair**
+* **This MakerContract acts as a market maker providing single-sided liquidity to the kUSD/XTZ Quipuswap pair.
+It sells kUSD for XTZ**
 * **The market making ceiling contract allows any party to invoke a function that will swap tokens in the contract for XTZ on behalf of the contract, as long as certain conditions are met**
 * **The risk mitigation parameters can be understood as ways to make the execution fail.
 If the parameters are riskier, it will be easier to execute the swap.
 Conservative parameters make the swap more difficult to execute.**
 * **Finding the right balance of parameters is important, and this balance will differ depending on the specific goals of the swap, along with external factors.
 It is recommended to start with a conservative configuration**